free-doughnuts/scripts_goodies/README.md

 # Scripts Goodies
-> :bulb: Hey all :)
+#### Hey all :)

->
-> Sometimes I find it difficult to find a good and nice Bash scripts online
+#### Sometimes I find it difficult to find a good and nice Bash scripts online
->
-> Here in Script-Goodies page, I will try to publish my Bash script that I'm creating on a daily basis as a DevOps
+#### Here in Script-Goodies page, I will try to publish my Bash script that I'm creating on a daily basis as a DevOps
->
-> Some of the Script I made by myself, some of them I find online and re-structuring them in the way that is fits to me
+#### Some of the Script I made by myself, some of them I find online and re-structuring them in the way that is fits to me

 > [!NOTE]
 > I'm working in front of Ubuntu Linux and Manjaro Linux